RSE-Sheffield/hacktoberfest2020/content/00-contributing-oss/slides/index.en.md

 - Meaningful contributions to the open source ecosystem.

-- *4* pull requests to a public repository on GitHub to get a t-shirt or a tree (don't need to be accepted).
+- *4* pull requests to a public repository on GitHub to get a t-shirt or a tree ([new conditions apply](https://hacktoberfest.digitalocean.com/details#details)).

 ---